-To open the Video Display panel, select the corresponding icon IPDirector Application bar.
+To open the Video Display panel, select the corresponding icon Video Display on the IPDirector Application bar.

 To open the Video Display within a Control Panel or a Playlist Panel, you need to assign the player channel linked to the A/V board to the corresponding panel.
 Then, you can hide or unhide the Video Display by right-clicking the panel and selecting Show/Hide Video Display.